 The performance for just fine-tuning the front-end (+ fine-tune TasNet) cannot reach the performance of fine-tuning the back-end.
 This means that it is easier to mitigate the mismatch for the \gls{ASR} back-end (i.e., learn to ignore the artifacts produced by the front-end) than it is for the front-end (i.e., learn to suppress the artifacts).

 Comparing the results of the chunk-based fine-tuning (+ fine-tune joint TBPTT) as an approximation of TBPTT with the full joint fine-tuning (+ fine-tune joint), it can be seen that even though the TBPTT-based approach is just an approximation, its performance is comparable to the full joint model if no signal-level loss is used.
 It even performs slightly better, possibly because TBPTT allowed to use a larger batch size.
-The degradation in performance for the case with a signal level loss (+ fine-tune joint TBPTT + SI-SNR loss) might be caused by the signal-level loss penalizing the approximation heavily, while the gradient propagated through the \gls{ASR} system is less harmful to the front-end performance.
+The slightly odd degradation in performance for the case with a signal level loss (+ fine-tune joint TBPTT + SI-SNR loss) might be caused by the signal-level loss penalizing the approximation heavily, while the gradient propagated through the \gls{ASR} system is less harmful.
+This case was not evaluated further.